Kubernetes configuration

 • NICConfig:

 • Fields: An array of strings specifying what metrics field to be exported.
-Detailed list of fields can be found here
+Detailed list of fields can be found at Metrics list

 • Labels: NIC_SERIAL_NUMBER, NIC_UUID, NIC_HOSTNAME are always set and cannot be removed.
 Workload related labels such as NIC_POD, NIC_NAMESPACE, and NIC_CONTAINER are dynamically added to the LIF when there is an associated workload.
+The POD_UUID label is fetched from the Kubernetes API server and provides the unique identifier (UID) of the pod.
 Labels supported are available in the provided example configmap.yml.

 • CustomLabels: A map of user-defined labels and their values.
 Users can set up to 10 custom labels.
 CLUSTER_NAME is the only label that is exported by default.
 Users can define other custom labels outside of this restriction.
 These labels will be exported with every metric, ensuring consistent metadata across all metrics.